lorispuchol/BADASS/P2/README.md

 __4. Router (layer 3: network)__: A device designed to connect and route traffic between different networks
 - Forwards packets between different networks (LAN → WAN, VLAN → VLAN).
-- Most routers pass data between LANs and WANs.
+- Most routers pass data between LANs andz WANs.

 __5. Modulator-Demodulator(Modem)__: A device that modulates and demodulates signals to convert digital data into analog signals for transmission over telephone lines (DSL) or cable lines (Cable) or Fiber Optic lines (Fiber).
 - Serves as the bridge between your local network and your ISP